-Can I advertise on Manhattan Nest?
+Can I sponsor a post or project Manhattan Nest?

 I do not, under any circumstances, accept “guest posts” containing affiliate links or promotional content.
 All of the content on Manhattan Nest is 100% original and 100% written by me.